We may earn income from links in this post. Please read this Disclosure for details.

-Take a Kayak Tour to the Bioluminescent Bay
+Marvel at Nature on a Nighttime Kayak Tour to a Bioluminescent Bay

 What I learned on my recent three days in Puerto Rico was that the local food is fresh, authentic and delicious, the people are welcoming and it’s a great place to relax and unwind if you’re looking for a close-to-home, affordable Caribbean vacation.

-Caresa Lamers is a blogger, traveler, fashion lover and adrenaline junkie who sold everything in July 2018 to travel the world and live her dream life.
+Caresa Lamers is an actor, traveler, fashion lover and adrenaline junkie who sold everything in July 2018 to travel the world and live her dream life.
 Ever since then she has been traveling full time with Vegas as her home base.

 All photos by Caresa Lamers unless otherwise noted.

-Travel Guide to Planning a Puerto Rico Vacation
+Travel Guide to Planning this Puerto Rico 3-Day Vacation

 You do not need a passport if you’re flying to and from the continental United States.
 A passport will only be required if you are using Puerto Rico as a port of entry.